david-c0rtes/ADS_Project/README.md

 ### 1. Tracking Progress

-Users can log their daily habit progress (e.g., whether a task was completed).
+Users can log their daily habit progress (e.g. whether a task was completed).

-A visual streak progress graph is displayed to help users monitor their consistency.
+A visual streak progress graph of the last week is displayed to help users monitor their consistency.

 ### 2. Leaderboard